Best Black Friday Makeup Steals You Can’t Miss

 Tarte’s gorgeous Tarteist Pro Palette and the more dramatic Pro Remix Amazonian Clay Palette are each just $24.50, down from $49.

-And Benefit’s 6-Piece Brow Superstar Limited Edition set has a retail value of $144, but can be scored for $49.
+Benefit’s 6-Piece Brow Superstar Limited Edition set has a retail value of $144, but can be scored for $49.
 The set features six full-size “showstopping brow bestsellers,” including brow pencils and setters.

 You can also check out fragrance and skincare deals at Macy’s this Black Friday.